HKUST-SING/MQ-ECN-Software/README.md

 In above example, we install MQ-ECN on eth1.
 The shaping rate is 995Mbps (line rate is 1000Mbps).
 To accurately reflect switch buffer occupancy, we usually trade a little bandwidth.

 ##2.3 Note
-To better emulate real switch hardware behaviors, we should avoid large sergments on server-emulated software switches.
+To better emulate real switch hardware behaviors, we should avoid large segments on server-emulated software switches.
 Hence, we need to disable related offloading techniques on all involved NICs.
 For example, to disable offloading on eth0:
 <pre><code>$ ethtool -K eth0 tso off
 $ ethtool -K eth0 gso off
 $ ethtool -K eth0 gro off